Aust increasingly using law in virus fight

 That nursing home cluster is now responsible for almost 20 cases.

-Victoria on Saturday moved to enforce hand a $1600 ticket to travellers flouting quarantine orders and will now whack businesses breaching mass gatherings restrictions with a fine of up to $9900.
+Victoria on Saturday moved to enforce handing a $1600 ticket to travellers flouting quarantine orders and will now whack businesses breaching mass gatherings restrictions with a fine of up to $9900.

 NSW has already hit at least one massage parlour with a $5000 fine and five people – including a recent arrival from Thailand – with $1000 fines for flouting virus orders.